Prepare for a Flood

 Steps to take for flood preparedness:

-- 1Know your area's vulnerability to flooding.If your place of abode is a coastal area or near a body of water like a river, it is at high risk for flooding.Advertisement
+- 1If your place of abode is a coastal area or near a body of water like a river, it is at high risk for flooding.Know your area's vulnerability to flooding.Advertisement

 - 2Check that your insurance coverage includes "Acts of God" Insurance policies and other documents should be kept in a safe, dry place.Advertisement